moodle-an-hochschulen/moodle-theme_boost_union_snippets/README.md

 - `Description`: A few sentences which describe the snippet for humans
 - `Creator`: The creator of the snippet which will be shown in the snippet list in Boost Union
 - `Tested on`: A short information on which Moodle version and with which browser the snippet was tested
+- `Tracker issue`: (Optional) The Moodle tracker issue number (MDL-xxxxx) where the bug / glitch / goal which is solved by the SCSS snippet was reported upstream
-- `Usage note`: An (optional) usage note to be shown in the snippet list in Boost Union
+- `Usage note`: (Optional) A usage note to be shown in the snippet list in Boost Union

 #### List of scopes